-March 18, Day 4: Morning Cranes, and On to the
+March 18, Day 4: Morning Cranes, and On to the Sandsage Prairies.

-Sandsage Prairies.
 The Platte River at dawn affords a spectacle unlike any on earth.
-As the sky brightens, what seemed at first islands resolve into vast flocks of cranes crowding the shallow water and sandbars; the low murmur of the roosting birds turns to an unearthly rattling howl when the odd eagle or coyote passes.
+As the sky brightens, what seem at first islands resolve into vast flocks of cranes crowding the shallow water and sandbars; the low murmur of the roosting birds turns to an unearthly rattling howl when the odd eagle or coyote passes.
 Soon the cranes swarm across the sky, spreading out onto the nearby fields and wetlands to feed, their prehistoric trumpeting drowning out all other sounds.

 After witnessing this moving sight, we'll leave the Platte and its many thousands of cranes behind.
-As we move west toward North Platte, we should run across more waterfowl and a good selection of raptors, sometimes including Ferruginous Hawk or Prairie Falcon among the common Red-tailed Hawks, Northern Harriers, and American Kestrels.
-Greater Prairie-chickens are occasionally seen flying across the road, but we can hope for far better views of that species to come.
-We will have lunch in North Platte, then turn south and bird our way to McCook, arriving there in the late afternoon.
-After checking in to our hotel, we will attend a short, illustrated presentation by a local naturalist about southwest Nebraska's grouse and their behavior, then have dinner in town.
+As we move west and north toward the city of North Platte, we should run across more waterfowl and a good selection of raptors, sometimes including Ferruginous Hawk or Prairie Falcon among the common Red-tailed Hawks, Northern Harriers, and American Kestrels.
+Greater Prairie-Chickens are occasionally seen flying across the road, but we can hope for far better views of that species to come.

-A Ferruginous Hawk takes advantage of a rare elevated perch in the Nebraska Sandhills © Rick Wright
+A Ferruginous Hawk takes advantage of a rare elevated perch on the Nebraska prairies. © Rick